ai-iilab/aic_jetson_dev/Yolov5s_Python/tensorrt_c_inference/README.md

-# yolov5
+# Yolov5 inference C/Python API

 The Pytorch implementation is [ultralytics/yolov5](https://github.com/ultralytics/yolov5).
 Original repo is [wang-xinyu/tensorrtx](https://github.com/wang-xinyu/tensorrtx).

-## Different versions of yolov5

-Currently, yolov5 trt build support v6.0.

-- For yolov5 v6.0, download .pt from [yolov5 release v6.0](https://github.com/ultralytics/yolov5/releases/tag/v6.0), `git clone -b v6.0 https://github.com/ultralytics/yolov5.git` and `git clone https://github.com/wang-xinyu/tensorrtx.git`, then follow how-to-run in current page.

 ## Config
 - Choose the model n/s/m/l/x/n6/s6/m6/l6/x6 from command line arguments.
 - Input shape defined in yololayer.h
-- Number of classes defined in yololayer.h, **DO NOT FORGET TO ADAPT THIS, If using your own model**
+- Number of classes defined in yololayer.h,
-- INT8/FP16/FP32 can be selected by the macro in yolov5.cpp, **INT8 need more steps, pls follow `How to Run` first and then go the `INT8 Quantization` below**
+- FP16/FP32 can be selected by the macro in yolov5.cpp,
 - GPU id can be selected by the macro in yolov5.cpp
 - NMS thresh in yolov5.cpp
 - BBox confidence thresh in yolov5.cpp
 - Batch size in yolov5.cpp

 ## How to Run, yolov5s as example
-1. generate .wts from pytorch with .pt, or download .wts from model zoo
+1. Generate .wts from pytorch with .pt, or download .wts from model zoo
 ```
 // clone code according to above #Different versions of yolov5
 // download https://github.com/ultralytics/yolov5/releases/download/v6.0/yolov5s.pt